-McGill University’s Fall 2022 academic activities are fully in-person.
+McGill University’s Winter 2023 academic activities are in-person.

 The full McGill experience

-Since the start of the 2022-23 academic year, all undergraduate and graduate courses are delivered in-person, except for those specifically designed and approved to be delivered online.
+Since the start of the 2022-23 academic year, all undergraduate and graduate courses have been delivered in-person, except for those specifically designed and approved to be delivered online.

 Our campuses, and the people who bring them to life, are what make us McGill

 During the Winter 2023 semester, McGill will continue to support accessibility and reasonable individual accommodations.

 For temporary short-term academic accommodations (for COVID or incidental illnesses) or for academic accommodations for immunocompromised students, contact your professor/instructor or your Faculty.
 Students who self-report COVID-19 symptoms are not obligated to provide a medical note to receive short-term appropriate accommodation.

 For longer-term academic accommodations, please contact Student Accessibility and Achievement.

 For questions related to residences, contact Student Housing and Hospitality Services.

 The University is committed to providing an environment in which its students can fulfill both their university and their religious commitments.